 This course examines the interplay of biological, psychological, social and cultural factors which influence human behavior and human development through the life cycle.
 This course, which is the first in a sequence of two courses, focuses on the period of infancy to young adulthood.
 Attention is given to the impact of social and economic deprivation on human development.
-Prerequisite/Co-requisite: SW 205.
 3:0:3

+SW 310

-SW 310 Social Work Practice I: Individuals and Families
+Social Work Practice I: Individuals and Families